 Modern society moves at a fast pace.
 People move a lot and there are smaller families than there used to be.
-One challenge for all of us is how to create or strengthen those support system.
+One challenge for all of us is how to create or strengthen those support systems.
 Networking is just as important in your personal emotional life as it is in your professional life.

 The best professional networks should include some people who you would want as friends and supporters.
-Here are some suggestions on how to strengthen those connections with others by making friends, developing networks and strengthening your support system.
+Here are some suggestions on how to strengthen those connections with others by making friends, developing networks, and strengthening your support system.

 1. Shared interests build friendships.